derekmerck/pycrud/README.md

-# PyCrud
+# Python-CRUD

 Derek Merck
 Brown University

-`PyCrud` is a framework for implementing CRUD service endpoints and distributed task management with `python` and `celery`.
+`python-crud` is a framework for implementing CRUD service endpoints and distributed task management with `python` and `celery`.

-The `python-diana` library extends `PyCrud` with DICOM-relevant items, endpoints, tasks, and daemons.
+The `python-diana` library extends `python-crud` with DICOM-relevant items, endpoints, tasks, and daemons.